hadley/adv-r/development.md

 The exploratory programming cycle is similar to confirmatory, but it's not usually worth writing the tests before writing the code, because the interface will change so much:

 1. Edit code and reload with `load_all()`.

 2. Test interactively.

-3. Repeat 1&ndash;2 until code works.
+3. Repeat 1--2 until code works.

 4. Write automated tests and `test()`.

+5. Update documentation, re-roxygenise, update `NEWS` and check modified source into your VCS

+The automated tests are still vitally important because they are what will prevent your code from failing silently in the future.

 ## devtools package

 I developed the `devtools` package to simplify the package development cycle.
 Currently `devtools` is only available from github (not CRAN).
-To install, [download the latest version][devtools-down] and install with `R CMD install`.
+To install, [download the latest version][devtools-down] and install from the command line with `R CMD install`.

 ### Set up

 All `devtools` functions accept either a path or a package name.
-If you specify a name it will load `~/.Rpackages`, and try the path given by the default function, if it's not there, it will look up the package name in the list and use that path.
+If you specify a name it will load the configuration file `~/.Rpackages`, and try the path given by the default function, if it's not there, it will look up the package name in the list and use that path.

 For example, a small section of my `~/.Rpackages` looks like this: